ppone/docs/README.md

 ![Invoice Field Terms](imgs/invoice-field-terms.png)

 ---
-<a name="invoice-field-file-attachments"></a>`Attachments`: allow you attach a file from you local computer, Dropbox, Box, Google Drive, Gmail, OneDrive, Amazon Cloud Drive, CloudApp, Link(URL)
+<a name="invoice-field-file-attachments"></a>`Attachments`: allow you attach a file from you local computer, Dropbox, Box, Google Drive, Gmail, OneDrive, Amazon Cloud Drive, CloudApp, Link(URL).
+Sometime you may want to attach a document to your invoice.
+Invoice lets you do that in an easy manner.
+Invoiced implements attaching a file in a powerful manner.
+You can not only attach files directly from your computer but you can attach files from a mutitude of different cloud providers such as dropbox.

 ![Invoice Field Attachments](imgs/invoice-field-attachments.png)